-Any violation of this policy will result in corrective disciplinary action in the case of an employee or suspension in the case of a student and will be referred to proper criminal law enforcement authorities.
+Any violation of this policy will result in corrective disciplinary action in the case of a student and will be referred to proper criminal law enforcement authorities.

-All employees and students must become familiar with these policies and abide by them.
+All students must become familiar with these policies and abide by them.

 Pursuant to requirements insured by the federal government, employees must notify the LCC Office of the President of any criminal drug statute conviction for a violation occurring upon the property of LCC no later than five days after such conviction.